 A project can benefit either a single geographic community or several – what matters is that a benefit is provided somewhere in the province.

 No. An organization can serve a particular community or group or the general public.

 Yes.
 Organizations based outside Ontario can apply to the Foundation for a grant if it serves people in Ontario.

 Legal clinics that receive core funding from Legal Aid Ontario should contact the Foundation to discuss their ideas early in the process.
 While we are open to receiving these applications, we will consider them in light of the funding the Foundation already provides to Legal Aid Ontario.

-Law schools that receive funding through The Law Foundation of Ontario’s Comprehensive grants to law schools should contact the Foundation to discuss their ideas early in the process.
+Law schools and/or programs that are associated with law faculties should contact the Foundation to discuss their ideas early in the process.
 While we are open to receiving these applications, we will consider them in light of the funding the Foundation already provides to the law schools.